andrewsully/bank_churn_project/EXECUTIVE_SUMMARY.md

 3. **Week 4:** A/B testing framework operational
 4. **Month 2:** Weekly monitoring dashboards live
 5. **Month 3:** First model performance report (drift, accuracy, business impact)

 ---

+## Acknowledgments

+This analysis builds upon the foundational methodology developed by **Archit Desai** in his [Customer Survival Analysis and Churn Prediction](https://github.com/archd3sai/Customer-Survival-Analysis-and-Churn-Prediction) project.
+The original repository established the innovative approach of combining survival analysis (Kaplan-Meier estimators, Cox Proportional Hazards regression) with machine learning (Random Forest classification) for predictive churn modeling.

+While the original project focused on telecom customer churn, this implementation adapts the methodology for banking sector challenges with several enhancements:
+- Modular code architecture with standardized utility functions
+- Comprehensive model validation experiments comparing algorithms and techniques
+- Business-focused documentation with ROI projections and implementation roadmaps
+- Production-ready checkpointing and reproducibility systems

+The dataset used in this analysis was sourced from the [Bank Customer Churn Dataset on Kaggle](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn/data) by Radheshyam Kollipara.

+---